Andrewy-gh/spruce-street/README.md

 1. Fork the repository

-2. In the project route directory.
+2. In the project root directory.
 Enter these commands:
    `npm install` to install dependencies, and then `npm run dev` to start the local dev server